Generic selectors

 The latest update from the club in relation to the expansion plans is that they have updated both planning applications to keep the permissions alive, so there is still clearly an appetite to get the stadium expanded.

 Initially, the club became very serious about their plans to expand Bramall Lane whilst the Blades were in the Premier League.
-However, after the team were relegated back to the Championship at the end of the 2023/24 season, the project became much harder to plan financially.
+However, after the team were relegated back to the Championship at the end of the 2023/24 season, the project became much harder to plan and justify financially.

 There was also a US-consortium-led takeover in December 2024, which, while likely to strengthen the future of the club in the long term, made it nearly impossible for Sheffield United to proceed with their expansion in the short term.